 - Their reality is confused and they cannot tell whether they are experiencing what is happening in the real world or in an imaginary one.

-- They misinterpret events and do not think logically, instead relying on their own perception of things which are typically fragmented and broken.
+- They misinterpret events and do not think logically, instead, relying on their own perception of things that are typically fragmented and broken.

 - They have difficulty socialising with others due to sensory overload.